isomerpages/pmo-nccs/_singapores-climate-action/2g-waste-and-water.md

 Singapore’s inaugural Zero Waste Masterplan launched in 2019 further sets target to reduce the amount of waste sent to Semakau Landfill per capita per day by 30 per cent by 2030.

 ![Combating Waste Emissions](/images/combating-waste-emissions.jpg "Combating Waste Emissions")
-Waste being prepared for incineration at the Keppel Seghers Tuas Waste-to-Energy plant.
+<i>Waste being prepared for incineration at the Keppel Seghers Tuas Waste-to-Energy plant.
 Besides diverting waste from landfills, incinerating waste also recovers heat energy that is used to produce and supply electricity to homes and factories.
-(Image courtesy of Keppel Corporation Limited)
+(Image courtesy of Keppel Corporation Limited)</i>

 **Reducing Methane from Wastewater**
 <br>Singapore will also seek to reduce direct methane emissions from wastewater sludge through incineration.
 Sumitomo Mitsui Banking Corporation and ECO-Special Waste Management (ECO-SWM) have collaborated on the development of one of Southeast Asia's largest sludge incineration plants in Singapore.